xialiwei0223/api-python/README.md

+# DolphinDB Python API

-###Environment setup
+### Environment setup

-#Before Running the scripts,please have python packages numpy and pandas installed.
+Before Running the scripts,please have python packages numpy and pandas installed.

 Method 1:
 please download the 64bit python 2.7 version of anaconda, which contains python and all packages we need to run xxdb api python scripts